-Granite paved areas may be treated with de-icing materials.
+Clay paved areas may be treated with de-icing materials.
 Normal de-icing salts can be applied without any risk of damage to the pavement.
-Once the pavement has dried out after any thaw, however, the paving may be temporarily discoloured by the de-icing salts, as is the case for any other surfacing material.
+Once the pavement has dried out after a thaw, however. the paving may be temporarily discoloured by the de-icing salts, as is the case for any other surfacing material.
 Normal weathering should soon remove such discolouration.
-If there is concern about the temporary discolouration of paved areas, then other de-icing materials, such as urea should be used.
+If there is a concern about the temporary discolouration of paved areas, then other de-icing materials, such as urea, should be used.